 The CG Code Provision A.2.1 stipulates that the roles of Chairwoman and chief executive should be separate and should not be performed by the same individual.
-Ms. Tse, Theresa Y Y is the Chairwoman and Mr. Li Yi serves as CEO of the Company.
+Ms. Tse, Theresa Y Y serves as the Chairwoman throughout the year under review, and Mr. Li Yi took over the position of CEO after Mr. Tse Ping was redesignated as the Senior Vice-Chairman of the Company since 19 August, 2021.